imbo/imbo/docs/develop/event_listeners.rst

         // ...
     ];

 The ``$event`` object passed to the function is the same as in the previous two examples.
 This approach should mostly be used for testing purposes and quick hacks.
-More information regarding this approach is available in the :ref:`event listener configuration <configuration-event-listeners>` section.
+More information regarding this approach is available in the :ref:`event listener configuration <event-listeners-configuration>` section.

 Subscribing to events using a wild card
 +++++++++++++++++++++++++++++++++++++++